cecilieCathrine/vue_exercise/README.md

 ```
 NB: Vue require a :key property inside a v-for loop to be able to watch changes for each item

+You should now see the added dogs on the screen.

 ### Task four (Dog container)
 We want to display a proper dog container for each dog in the array.
-(The Dog image is created in Dog.vue)
+(The Dog image is created for you in Dog.vue)

 ```
 1. Create a DogContainer component.
 Inside this component, import the Dog component and add it.
 2. The DogContainer should accept a dogData object prop.
-3. The DogContainer should pass dogData.color to <Dog>.
+3. The DogContainer should pass a color prop using dogData.color value <Dog>.
    (The Dog component use the passed color property to fill the svg dog image.)
 4. The DogContainer should display the dog name below the <Dog>
 5. In Layout, import and add the DogContainer inside the <li></li> in the our v-for loop.